Chanty

 Any form of communication from a manager to an employee, whether it comes from their direct manager or someone else in their management chain, is defined as downward communication.
 Depending on how individuals process information and respond to stressors, this type of communication can positively or negatively affect employee engagement, performance, and morale.

-Examples and mediums of downward communication
+Examples of downward communication

-Mediums of top-down communication include:
+Mediums of top-down communication

 How to effectively generate employee engagement?

 Maintaining employee engagement will increase performance, leaving the team happier and, in the end, increasing productivity.
+When employees feel more connected to their work, they are more likely to put in the extra effort that ultimately benefits the organization.

 Here are the top tips to help your organization boost employee engagement.